solo-io/supergloo/docs/content/guides/using_role_based_api.md

 Specifically, the role allows the TrafficPolicyActions: `RETRIES`, `REQUEST_TIMEOUT`, and `FAULT_INJECTION`.
 We are also using TrafficTargetSelectors to select the `ratings` service running in the `bookinfo` namespace on any registered cluster.
 The WorkloadSelectors configuration selects version `v1` of the app `productpage` in the namespace `bookinfo` running on any registered cluster.

-The role also creates an AccessPolicyScope defining where access policies could be created, restricted by identity and traffic target.
+The Traffic Consumer Role also creates an AccessPolicyScope defining where access policies could be created, restricted by identity and traffic target.
 Using the Identity selector, we are restricting identities to the `productpage` service account on the `bookinfo` namespace on any registered cluster.
 Using the TrafficTargetSelector we are restricting traffic targets to the `ratings` service running in the `bookinfo` namespace on any registered cluster

 The end result is that the role allows the management of AccessPolicies for a specific identity and traffic target, and allows a small number of TrafficPolicyActions on a specific service and workload.
 This type of fine-grained permissions could then be bound to a developer or operator responsible for managing traffic.